-- Darbepoetin alfa will be given as an injection every two weeks.
-A health care provider will give the medicine but you or a family member can be taught how to give it. - You should not receive this medicine if you have high blood pressure that is not under control. - Tell your doctor if you are pregnant, breastfeeding or have a bleeding disorder. - Your blood will have to be checked regularly while on this medicine. - You may need to take iron supplements or other nutritional supplements. - If you are going to receive this medicine at home, you should understand the following: - Never shake the vial. - Store the vial in your refrigerator. - Use the vial, syringe and needle only once then throw away in a closed, hard container. - Each time you give the injection, use a different area of your body.
+- Epoetin alfa will be given as an injection once a week.
+A health care provider will give the medicine but you or a family member can be taught how to give it. - You should not receive this medicine if you have uncontrolled high blood pressure. - Tell your doctor if you are pregnant, breastfeeding or have a bleeding disorder. - Your blood will have to be checked regularly while on this medicine. - You may need to take iron supplements or other nutritional supplements. - If you are going to receive this medicine at home, you should understand the following: - Never shake the vial. - Store the vial in your refrigerator. - Use the vial, syringe and needle only once then throw away in a closed, hard container. - Each time you give the injection, use a different area of your body.